-Representatives of member programmes exchange views and discuss further EMT developments in network meetings.
+Representatives of member programmes exchange views and discuss developments in EMT at network meetings.

 September (10th network meeting)

 - New call for applications to join the EMT network (published on 2 September 2013), need for current members to reapply

 EMT spin-off projects: state of play (OPTIMALE, AGORA, QUALETRA, TRANSCERT)

 Work placements for students in EMT member programmes, pilot project presentation (DG Translation and LIND-Web initiative)

 - Follow-up action on the Memorandum of understanding between EMT and ELIA (European Language Industry Association)

 - Further areas of cooperation between the EMT network and DG Translation — studies, training and library

 Erasmus for all and opportunities for EMT members